Breadcrumb

 - Other medicines, such as fludrocortisone or midodrine.
 These may help you feel less dizzy or weak when sitting up or standing after lying down.

-The best treatment for your ME/CFS is what makes you feel better.
 Along with daily self-care and the treatment you get from your doctor, you might find that other treatments help too.

 Some popular complementary treatments include: